anthochamp/node-essentials/packages/tsconfig/README.md

 ## More info

-- Check out the actual config files in `packages/tsconfig/` for details.
+- Check out the actual config files in `packages/tsconfig/` for details (see summary table above).
 - Read more about extending configs: <https://www.typescriptlang.org/tsconfig#extends>
 - When you want to avoid copy-pasting and manually updating `tsconfig.json` files.